• Skip to main content

 grow lights running all day

-Just like almost anything, there are differing opinions regarding 24-hour lights for cannabis.
+Just like almost anything, there are differing opinions regarding 24-hour lights for cannabis (or just how long you should leave grow lights on in general).
 Those who are in favor say that it helps your plants get through the veg stage faster.

 Those who oppose it say that it is bad for your plants and puts unnecessary stress on them, with the only benefit being that they reach the flowering stage a little bit sooner.